Anna Jordan

 Anna Jordan (born 28 September 1979) is an English playwright, director, screenwriter and acting tutor.
 Her work has been presented at The Royal Court, Royal Exchange (Manchester) and internationally, with several productions of her plays in the United States and Germany, versions in Sweden, Ireland and productions planned in New Zealand, Canada and Turkey.

-Biography
+Life and career

 Jordan grew up in Brentford, West London, with a theatrical family.

 Although both parents were actors, her journey after graduating from LAMDA drama school was not easy, so she began making and writing her own work.
 She then set up her own company, Without A Paddle, now a multiple award-winning theatre company and network.

 Style

 “There’s an obsession with discovering young, debut writers that carries an unrealistic burden of expectation,” Jordan says.
 “Even though winning the Bruntwood opened all sorts of doors, I’m hopefully a lot more level-headed about it than I would have been 10 years ago.
 'Yen' isn’t my first play, but my seventh or eighth full-length piece.”
 She said that she does not "believe in writing plays without humour and hope."

 Among her favorite writers are Jim Cartwright, Simon Stephens, David Eldridge and Sarah Kane.
 However, she states that her "first and greatest inspiration was John Sullivan’s 'Only Fools and Horses'."